phalcon/documentation/docs/encryption-security.md

 </form>
 ```

-Then in the controller's action you can check if the CSRF token is valid:
+Then in the controller's action, you can check if the CSRF token is valid:

 ```php
 <?php